-The Requirements for a Successful Divorce Mediation in Morris County, NJ
+The Requirements for a Successful Divorce Mediation

 As alternatives to litigation based divorce become more and more popular, many New Jersey couples are choosing mediation to resolve their legal disputes.
 Mediation is a great method to resolve complex issues including alimony, child support, child custody, division of assets, and more.
 However, mediation also requires that both parties are willing to take the necessary steps to respectfully and amicably adhere to the mediation process.
 Participants must select an experienced mediator, fully and accurately disclose their finances, maintain a cooperative mindset, and much more.